Drifting Goals

 How to Recognize the Pattern with Confidence

-Can we still explain with the same sharpness today which concrete customer need gave rise to our architecture goals, or have they turned into internal paper tigers?
+Can we still clearly explain which concrete customer need gave rise to our architecture goals, or have they turned into internal paper targets?

 Sources